Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Introduction and main results

 When TRS is present, the second-order response is the leading contribution.
-We derive a general expression for $\varsigma^{(2)}$ in terms of Bloch wave functions.
-Not as compact as (\ref{eq:streda_fregoso}), it includes FS, non-FS, one-band, two-band, and three-band terms, which must generally be analyzed on a case-by-case basis (Sec.\ref{sec:n_2nd}).
-There is a contribution that deserves special attention.
-We find that the Fubini-Study quantum metric tensor\cite{Page1987,Anandan1990,Kobayashi1969,Pati1991}, $g^{ab}_{n}$, which characterizes the distance between Bloch wave states, induces quadratic magnetic moments such as
+We derive a general expression for $\varsigma^{(2)}$ in terms of Bloch wave functions in Sec.~\ref{sec:n_2nd}.
+It is not as compact as (\ref{eq:streda_fregoso}) since it includes FS, non-FS, one-band, two-band, and three-band terms and must generally be analyzed on a case-by-case basis.
+There is a contribution that deserves special attention (Sec.~\ref{sec:geometric}).
+We find that the Fubini-Study quantum metric tensor $g^{ab}_{n}$ which characterizes the distance between Bloch states~\cite{Provost1980,Page1987,Anandan1990,Kobayashi1969,Pati1991} induces quadratic magnetic moments such as

 where $v^a_n$ is the band velocity in direction $a$.
-The origin of this magnetic moment is purely geometric, meaning it does not arise from spin or orbital angular momentum but rather from the angular momentum produced by rotations of the Bloch wave function in the complex projective plane (Fig~\ref{fig:qmt}).
-The quantum \textit{geometric} magnetic moment (QGMM) appears only in nonlinear response and is distinct from known mechanisms that generate magnetic-field-like effects without an actual magnetic field, such as those found in strained graphene\cite{Pereira2009,Levy2010,Zhang2018} or in the flat-band fractional quantum Hall effect\cite{Roy2014}.
-In a simple two-band model (Sec. \ref{sec:11_21_terms}) we show that the largest intraband contribution comes from the QGMM,
+The origin of this magnetic moment is purely geometric, meaning it does not arise from spin or orbital angular momentum but, rather, from angular momentum due to rotations of Bloch wave functions in the complex projective plane (Fig.~\ref{fig:qmt}).
+The quantum \textit{geometric} magnetic moment appears only in the nonlinear response and is distinct from known mechanisms that generate magnetic field-like effects without an actual magnetic field, such as those found in strained graphene\cite{Pereira2009,Levy2010,Zhang2018} or in the flat-band fractional quantum Hall effect~\cite{Roy2014}.

-which gives a fractional density change of the order $n^{(2)}/n^{(0)}\sim 10^{-4}\%$.
-More accurate values require large-scale numerical simulations that incorporate detailed crystal structure information.
-The analytical expressions obtained in this work are well suited for that purpose.